How to: Record Purchases

 Items can be type Inventory or Service.
 For more information, see How to: Register New Items.
 The purchase invoice process is the same for both item types.

 Purchase order functionality requires that your experience is set to Suite.
-For more information, see Customizing Your Financials Experience.
+For more information, see Customizing Your Dynamics 365 Experience.

 You can fill vendor fields on the purchase invoice in two ways depending on whether the vendor is already registered.